- Radical Entrepreneur, Angel Investor & Student of Life

-Often described as a tribe of one, and one of the tribe, Ashutosh is an Entrepreneur based in Toronto (Canada).
+Often described as a tribe of one, and one of the tribe, Ashutosh is an Entrepreneur based between Toronto (Canada) and Delhi/Mumbai (India).
 His projects are driven by needs and frustrations of his own, and people at large.
-Thereby they are social in nature, and typically solve a problem or make life better.
-He has been working with leading thinkers, artists, executives and entrepreneurs on initiatives across business, arts, philanthropy and public policy for over 15 years.
+He has been working with leading thinkers, artists, executives, and entrepreneurs on initiatives across business, arts, philanthropy, and public policy for over 19 years.

-Prior to taking entrepreneurship full time, he worked with Accenture Canada for several years in various roles including IT strategy and corporate sales.
-In the past, he has served as executive advisor to the CEO of ‘Karma Candy’, one of North America’s largest contract manufacturer of branded and premium chocolate products, and Prego Della Piazza, a landmark restaurant based in Toronto’s Yorkville Village.
-He has also worked in hospitality, special events promotions, artist development, software development, coding and enterprise technology businesses over the last decade.
-Through University, he ran a consulting company employing dozens of students part time in Toronto.
+Prior to taking entrepreneurship full-time, he worked with Accenture Canada for several years in various roles including IT strategy and corporate sales.
+In the past, he has served as executive advisor to the CEO of ‘Karma Candy’, one of North America’s largest contract manufacturers of branded and premium chocolate products, and Prego Della Piazza, a landmark restaurant based in Toronto’s Yorkville Village.
+He has also worked in hospitality, publishing, special events promotions, artist development, software development, coding, and enterprise technology businesses over the last two decades.
+Through University, he ran a consulting company employing dozens of students part-time in Toronto.

 Ashutosh is a graduate of Trinity College, University of Toronto (Software Engineering, Computer Science and Philosophy) as well as the Rotman School of Management (Bridge to Business program).
 He briefly attended the University of Guelph for Computing and Information Science.
 He is the former student head of Canada’s premier undergraduate college, Trinity College at the University of Toronto.
 He also served as the student head of his high school (2,300+ students) where he started a garbage reduction program being practiced to date.